garywill/Starry/README.md

 * Group you starred repositories on github

-* Synchronize your groups to all your iPhone, iPad and Mac computers
+* Synchronize your groups to all of your iPhone, iPad and Mac

 * Language groups based on the languages of repositories

-* Caching the documents and images of repositories
+* Caching documents and images of repositories

 * Read repositories.
-In the Pro version, you can adjust the font size of repository document
+You can adjust the font size of repository document in read mode

-* Unstar repositories.

 * Search starred repositories via the name, owner, and description of repository

 * Sort starred repositories by the starred date, star count of repository, repository name and update date of repository

+* Unstar repositories

   ​